sahilphule/devops-templates/documentation/terraform/azure/container-apps-terraform/container-apps-terraform.md

 # Container Apps Provisionig using Terraform
-- We will provision the Container App using Terraform as an Infrasturcture as Code.
+- We will provision the Container App using Terraform as an Infrastructure as Code.
-- We will deploy it in custom Virtual Network for isolation.
+- We will deploy it in a custom Virtual Network for isolation.
 - We will connect the Container App to ACR for Docker Image.
-- We will also create Storage Account Container to store the *.env* file.
+- We will also create a Storage Account Container to store the *.env* file.
-- Also will deploy MySQL Flexible to store the relational data and connect it to Container App.
+- Also will deploy MySQL Flexible to store the relational data and connect it to the Container App.

 ---